Wigan-CAMRA/constitution/constitution.md

 ### Appendix 1.
 Nominations for Pub of the Season (POTS)

-_Added to byelaws at branch meeting on Tuesday 16 th February 2016 at Blundell’s Café Bar._
+_Added to byelaws at branch meeting on Tuesday 16th February 2016 at Blundell’s Café Bar._

 If a pub is selected as a Pub of the Season, that pub will become ineligible